Input YAML configuration file#

 identifies the elements in the system, such as Si

 in this example, and can also be passed to the parameters for random structure generation.
-Setting train_from_scratch=false
+Setting train_from_scratch=True

 indicates that the RSS workflow will start from scratch.
 To resume a workflow, refer to the Resuming workflow from point of interruption section.